Port of Hamburg, Germany

 PORT CHARGES AND FACILITIES

-The maximum depth of water in the Hamburg Harbor is 25.82 at low water, and 32.8 feet at medium high water.
+The maximum water depth in Hamburg Harbor is 25.82 at low water and 32.8 feet at medium-high water.
 The maximum draft of vessels at present is about 31.16 feet.
-At ordinary high tide steamers of any size may enter the port, including such as draw 30 feet.
+Steamers of any size may enter the port at ordinary high tide, including draw 30 feet.

-The quays are provided with cranes lifting burdens up to 150 tons, loading and unloading machinery, railroad tracks, and other modern appliances for the quick discharge of cargoes.
+The quays are equipped with cranes that can lift loads to 150 tons, loading and unloading machinery, railroad tracks, and other modern appliances to discharge cargo quickly.

-Harbors for river craft and convenient means of transferring cargoes from sea-going to river and coastwise vessels, exists now, and are being very greatly improved.
+Harbors for river craft and convenient means of transferring cargoes from seagoing to river and coastwise vessels exist now and are being greatly improved.

 View of the Harbor of Hamburg.